EmilMaric/CPEN_442/Assignment_4/Question_2/README.md

 __Char-set__: `abcdefghijklmnopqarstuvqxyzABCDEFGHIJKLMNOPQRSTUVWXWZ1234567890!@#$%^&*()_+-=`

-**Not given in problem, but note that first two characters are the salt that is stored along with the hashed password*
+**Not given in problem, but note that first two characters of the hashed password are the salt and are stored along with the hashed password*

 ## Setup